IaVashik/PCapture-LIB/SRC/TracePlus/readme.md

 **Properties:**

 * `ignoreClasses` (arrayLib): An array of entity classnames to ignore during traces.
+Supports masks, e.g., `["trigger"]` will ignore all entities with "trigger" in their classnames.
 * `priorityClasses` (arrayLib): An array of entity classnames to prioritize during traces.
+Supports masks.
 * `ignoredModels` (arrayLib): An array of entity model names to ignore during traces.
+Supports masks.
 * `errorTolerance` (number): The maximum allowed distance between a trace's start and hit positions.
 Traces exceeding this tolerance may be considered inaccurate.
 * `shouldRayHitEntity` (function or null): A custom function to determine if a ray should hit an entity.
 * `shouldIgnoreEntity` (function or null): A custom function to determine if an entity should be ignored during a trace.